 Before the first use, use 400 or 600 grit emery cloth (fine sandpaper) on the outside of the probe.
 This is easily accomplished with the drill running.
 This will remove any residues left in place during the manufacturing process and help reduce “drag” when drilling.
 It is recommended that you wear leather gloves to protect your hands since the cutting edge is very sharp.

-If time or battery power is limiting, probe at the center of the face (2) or about one half the depth, to avoid low density material at the top and denser silage at the bottom of the bunker.
+- If time or battery power is limiting, probe at the center of the face (2) or about one half that depth, to avoid low density material at the top and denser silage at the bottom of the bunker.

-Remove probe from the driver and insert the plunger into the cutting end of the probe to push the forage out of the other end.
-Extra effort may be required if the probe is dirty or the silage is unusually dense.
+- Remove probe from the driver & insert the plunder into the cutting end of the probe and push the forage out of the other end.
+Extra effort may be required if the probe is dirty.
 Placing your hands around the probe and pulling it over the wooden plunger to empty it into a bag or bucket may work best in some situations.
-Leather gloves are recommended to protect your hands.
+Leather gloves are highly recommended to protect your hands.

 Maintenance of the Probe